Restore & Protect Creek Banks

 Little Shamokin Creek is classified as a class “C” stream.
 This classification

 means there is no or very little natural reproduction of trout.
-The watershed
+We have partnered

-group has partnered with Fiddlers Run Sportsman’s Association, a PA Fish and
+with Fiddlers Run Sportsman’s Association, a PA Fish and Boat Commission

-Boat Commission Cooperative Trout Nursery to provide additional trout for
+Cooperative Trout Nursery to provide trout for the youth area and for our youth

-stocking in the creek.
-The members provide the vehicles to transport the trout,
+derby LSCWA members provide the vehicles to transport the trout, and the labor

-and the labor to stock the trout.
-The group has arranged for approximately 1
+to stock the trout.
+The group has arranged for the purchase of additional trout for

 Monitor Stream Water Quality Monthly